 The short answer is yes.
 But what noise scares mice away?

-I know from experience that noise will scare mice away.
+I know from experience that certain noises will scare mice away.
 Even a small shuffle of a foot will cause the mice to pay attention.

-Basically, if you are looking to scare mice away with noise, then anything loud will do!
+Basically, if you are looking to scare mice away with noise, then anything loud or sudden will do!
 Make it loud, and make it abrupt.

 Here I am going to look at some common noises that will scare mice away.